basarat/typescript-react/02 stateless/README.md

 > But if you want to create high quality idiomatic React + TypeScript components we cover some improved patterns in this lesson.

-Here I have a simple application that renders the div `Hello world` to the dom using React and React Dom.
+Here I have a simple TypeScript application that renders the div `Hello world` to the dom using React and React Dom.
 ```js
 import * as React from 'react';
 import * as ReactDOM from 'react-dom';